 Finally, I am sensitive to how much money I’m spending and love to find the best deal.
 I did all that research for you here.
 In some cases, I found a better deal at Boxed than Amazon, or even Amazon over Costco.

 Before I get in to the list of my favorites I also want to share with you my new favorite lunchbox!
 I love the OmieBox because it has the compartments I love, PLUS it has a thermos built in the box that can keep food hot or cold for 4 hours.
 This works great for us because my kids LOVE hot lunch entrees (usually leftover dinner).
 But, you can even remove that compartment and insert a cold main dish like a sandwich, wrap, etc. Super useful!!!
 You can see a close-up below.

 On to my favorite packaged foods!!
 This is not an exhaustive list, there are plenty of other brands that could easily be on this list.
 But, I have included my favorites that are the most reasonably priced.
 Because in case you haven’t noticed, clean ingredient snacks can be PRICEY!!
 I have broken these up into categories.

 Enjoy Life Chewy Bars: These are fantastic for school lunches, especially for kids with many allergies and schools that are nut free These are free of gluten, nuts, soy, dairy, and eggs.
 These are a bit higher in sugar than I like, but high in healthy fats (which I love).
 I would pack with veggies and savory foods to balance it out!

 I love Larabar minis, and so do my kids.
-The price point is great (make sure to click on the Amazon coupon too for extra savings), and these most closely resemble homemade energy bites with only a few ingredients!
+I used to get the bigger box that was discontinued, but the smaller box is still a good price.
+These most closely resemble homemade energy bites with only a few ingredients!

 I typically purchase Made Good Granola Minis at Costco for a good price, but we recently tried some other flavors and LOVE them all!
 This is another company that is allergy-friendly and perfect for school lunches.